ePages-de/epages-devportal/_posts/2018/2018-05-15-localization-tool.md

 (I'll spare you the nitty-gritty details.)

+The translation process was perfectly automated, and the workflows were well-established.
+But from a translator's perspective I found that the one or other issue could be optimized.

 * The teams were handling XML translation files.
-* The process was pretty much automated - internally.
-* Translation were handled via email.
+* Translations were handled via email.
-* The language for the the source files was German - in a company with international teams.
+* The language for the the source files was German.
 * The translations were processed from German to English, then English to 13 further languages.
 * The whole translation process took about 3 weeks.
 * There were translation dependencies between all teams.
 * The translators did not receive context or reference material for their jobs.

-Over the years, nobody complained.
-But then I did 🤔.

 ## The fine line